ductai199x/No-more-bad-days/README.md

 # No-more-bad-days

 A device that helps with depression by playing the auto-generated songs, trained by the data set of all the songs you love

+***OPTIMISTIC GOAL THIS WEEK: Finish the code structure for the algorithm that generates a mashup of songs

 **IDEA:**